studsio/core/doc/Pack.md

   - `bool`
   - `int64_t`
   - `char *`
+  - `uint8_t *`

-Note all integers are 64-bit signed longs for consistency with how integers are modeled in Fantom.
+Note that the integer val type is a 64-bit signed long for consistency with how integers are modeled in Fantom.

      // allocate
      struct pack_map *map = pack_map_new();